 The difference between retail vs. business banking is quite straightforward: Retail banking serves individual customer’s needs, while corporate banking helps companies of all sizes, as well as non-profits and other organizations, manage their financial lives.

 For most people, retail banking is a good choice to manage and optimize your financial wellness.
 You can open an online bank account to pay bills, deposit your paychecks, transfer money to savings, and make purchases or withdrawals using your debit card.
 At SoFi, we make that process even more rewarding.
-If you open Checking and Savings with direct deposit, you’ll earn a super competitive 1.25% APY, pay no account fees, and have access to your paycheck up to two days early.
+If you open Checking and Savings with direct deposit, you’ll earn a competitive APY, pay no account fees, and have access to your paycheck up to two days early.

 Is corporate banking better than retail?

 Corporate banking is not necessarily better than retail banking; they’re simply designed to serve different audiences.
 Corporate banking is usually a wise choice for a business entity, while retail banking is designed to serve individuals with their personal banking needs.